ISIRKA is a podcast dedicated to exploring identity, culture and belonging within a Somali context — through interviews, stories, music, and memory

 in this episode I spoke to Sagal Bihi, who was a member of parliament in Mogadishu at the time.
 We go through a journey of her activism and subsequently how development has looked like in Mogadishu.
 She comes from a family background of people who were in service to the Somali nation state and she reflects on that in this episode as well.
 Must listen!!

-In these two episodes Nasra Ismail reflects on her life and work since returning from spending 5 years working in the Horn of Africa.
+In this episode Nasra Ismail reflects on her life and work since returning from spending 5 years working in the Horn of Africa.
 When she last left the region she was the Director of the Somali NGO consortium.
 At this stage of her life, she is reflecting on her life journey from leaving Somalia as a refugee and how to make sense of “repair”.

 In this episode I talked to Fatuma Adar, a Somali-Canadian playwright and writer.
 We spoke on the heels of her debut production, A Dixon Tale, a musical about a Somali family who recently arrived to Toronto in the early 90’s.
 Dixon is a neighborhood in Toronto’s West End known for having a large Somali community.
 We spoke about first-generation expectations and her journey of becoming a writer.